 I’ve been using a few different models of vacuum robot cleaner since 2013 when I bought my first Neato XV-21 Pet & Allergy Automatic Vacuum Cleaner from Woot.
-Neato XV-21 was very smart and efficiency compared to iRobot machines but it was also more expensive.
-However, after 2 sets of Neato XV-21 , I gave up on it as it’s battery liftspan seems to be its Achilles heel, dying on both occassions just after 1 year of usage.
-After Neato XV-21 , I switched to LG Hom-Bot Robotic Vacuum Cleaner which I shipped over from Korea via Qoo10.
-It was speaking Korean but luckily there was a way to switch to English language although the buttons on the cleaner is still in Korean.
-Nevertheless, the LG Hom-Bot is still serving well except that it’s getting louder and louder as the days goes by.
-The LG Hom-Bot algorithm for cleaning is not as smart as the Neato XV-21 but it’s very robust and strong and would not stop at any obstacles in it’s way.
-Price wise, the Neato XV-21 cost me about SGD$500 for a setup inclusive of shipping from USA.
-For the LG Hom-Bot cost about SGD700 from Korea via Qoo10 while the retail price in Singapore is more than SGD$1000.
+Neato XV-21 was very smart and efficient compared to iRobot machines but it was also more expensive.
+However, after 2 sets of Neato XV-21, I gave up on it as it’s battery lifespan seems to be its Achilles heel, dying on both occasions just after 1 year of usage.
+After Neato XV-21, I switched to LG Hom-Bot Robotic Vacuum Cleaner which I shipped over from Korea via Qoo10.
+It was speaking Korean but luckily there was a way to switch to the English language although the buttons on the cleaner are still in Korean.
+Nevertheless, the LG Hom-Bot Robotic Vacuum Cleaner is still serving well except that it’s getting louder and louder as the days go by.
+The LG Hom-Bot Robotic Vacuum Cleaner algorithm for cleaning is not as smart as the Neato XV-21 but it’s very robust and strong and would not stop at any obstacles in the way.
+Price-wise, the Neato XV-21 cost me about SGD$500 for a setup inclusive of shipping from USA.
+For the LG Hom-Bot Robotic Vacuum Cleaner cost about SGD700 from Korea via Qoo10 while the retail price in Singapore is more than SGD$1000.
 All these robot cleaners are quite hefty investments for the price of convenience. 🙁

 I chanced upon a flash sale of the Xiaomi Mi Robot Vacuum Cleaner last month on Qoo10 for less than SGD$330.
 Having seen some of the good reviews of this online, I thought I would just take the purge and give it a try.
 Xiaomi Inc. is a privately owned Chinese electronics company headquartered in Beijing.
-Although it started off with doing smart phones, Xiaomi has moved on to designs, develops, and sells other consumer electronic products such as laptops, air purifiers, home automation kits and even TVs and sound systems!
-I would say that the key attractive trait of all Xiaomi products are quality features but at fraction of the price compared to other big electronic players such as Samsung, Apple, Sony, etc. You will see this key trait in action again for the Xiaomi Mi Robot Vacuum Cleaner later on when I tested this mean machine.
+Although it started off with doing smartphones, Xiaomi has moved on to designs, develops, and sells other consumer electronic products such as laptops, air purifiers, home automation kits, and even TVs and sound systems!
+I would say that the key attractive trait of all Xiaomi products is quality features but a fraction of the price compared to other big electronic players such as Samsung, Apple, Sony, etc. You will see this key trait in action again for the Xiaomi Mi Robot Vacuum Cleaner later on when I tested this mean machine.

 The design of the box reminds me of the packaging for Apple products, Simple and Zen.